opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

-    - Select the scenes in the Toonz Browser, then right-click any of them and choose Add As Cleanup Task from the menu that opens.
+    - Select the scenes in the OpenToonz Browser, then right-click any of them and choose Add As Cleanup Task from the menu that opens.

 .. tip:: **To configure the cleanup task in the task list:**